-The first experience as a Death Midwife was in 1997.
+My first experience as a death midwife was in 1997.
 At that time, I was called a palliative care provider.
 My patient, Kate was very close friend of mine who knew she was dying and requested to die in her own home just outside of Wolfville, Nova Scotia.

 I did night duty with Kate for about the last two months or so of her life.
 On Saturday, May 24th, 1997, I recognized that death was very close so we called in some close friends to sit and do vigil.

 Kate died at 7 p.m..
 Her doctor came to pronounce her dead and sign a medical certificate of death.

 A friend and I spent that night with Kate’s body.
 The next morning I organized a few women friends to come and help wash her at sunrise.
 It was a beautiful experience using infused sage water to wash her body, give her a little hair shampoo and spritz her with the aromatic rose water.
 We dressed her in her favourite dress and then carried her to her casket.